rizonjunaed/mittflix_junaed/README.md

 # Requirements

 The app is provided to you in a static state, but it needs to be changed to a fully dynamic React app.
 It has variety of functionality.
-You can check out a fully functional app at [here](https://mittflix.web.app/)

 ## Main Page